adamphetamine/fleetdm/README.md

 This script will use the variables in the execution command to create a .plist file in the working directory.
 Why?
 So we can read back the prefs file later and make these variables into tags that FleetDM can use
+- new improved version will work on Linux too

 Method
 You can make your own variables, however we chose these-